npk3393/DataEng/DataWarehousingWithRedshift/README.md

 My compound sort keys design can speed up joins, GROUP BY and ORDER BY operations, and window functions that use PARTITION BY.

+My ETL script takes data from Amazon S3 and loads them into the staging environment in Amazon Redshift.
+Once successfully loaded, the script then loads the data mart from the staging environment (also in Redshift).
+Most of the code is removed to protect my personally identifiable information.

 ## Reference

 -https://www.fernandomc.com/posts/redshift-epochs-and-timestamps/